olivierfriard/boris_docs/analysis.rst

    :alt: Group observations
    :width: 30%

-Choose **Yes** to group all observations in on time budget analysis
+Choose **Yes** to group all observations in one time budget analysis

 The **Analysis** > **Time budget** menu option shows the time budget for the events of the selected observations.